 Content curation is one of the best ways for freelancers and agencies to generate attention and reach on the web.
 You can use content curation, for example, to position yourself as an expert.
 Implemented strategically, it's an excellent way to build up your own brand.
 But what really matters when it comes to content curation and how can you implement it in your business?

-Content curation: manage and organize your content!
+Content Curation: Cultivate your content!

 The term "content curation" is made up of two parts.
 Content, of course, is content, and curating in this context means preparing and distributing your content.
 The term "curator" is Latin in origin and stands for someone who looks after or manages.
 You may have heard of curators in relation to museums where they're responsible for the archiving of exhibits.
 In the artistic field, they compile and exhibit material.
 So you can say curators are responsible for maintaining, organizing, and distributing objects.

 If you connect this description with the word content, then content curation means nothing more than the compilation of content and its distribution.
 My very esteemed colleague Falk Hedemann defines the discipline in his article on content curation as follows:

 Content from different sources is compiled, put into context and sorted.